joshkitt/cloud-certification/aws/aws-csaa.md

 ### EBS
 Types
 - Filesystem for EC2 instances
+    - __SSD can be used for bootable volume (HDD CAN NOT)__
+    - __SSD is good for small, random I/O__
+    - __HDD is good for large, sequential I/O__
+- Types
     - General purpose (SSD) - default, less expensive
     - Provisioned IOPS (SSD) - pay more for higher level of performance - most expensive
     - Throughput optimized HDD - chatty database use-case, cheaper
     - Cold HDD - cheap
     - Magnetic

 Snapshots - point in time snapshot, gets stored in S3 behind the scenes (same durability)
     Run snapshots during downtime, slow time